Ancient Greek Theatre

 Choreography

-The choreography of ancient Greek theatre was unique.
-There were sound effects such as rain, horses galloping, and lightening as well as many others.
+The choreography of ancient Greek theatre was unique, with sound effects like rain, horses galloping, and lightning, as well as the use of fire, cranes, and real-life battle scenes to bring the event to life.

 Types of performances